webqit/oohtml/README.md

 ## Data Plumbing

-Components often need to manage, and be managed by, dynamic data.
+Components often need to manage, and be driven by, dynamic application state.
 That could get pretty problematic and messy if all of that should go on DOM nodes as direct properties:

 <details><summary>Example</summary>